john-m24/playgrounds/CONTRIBUTING.md

-# Contributing to Playground
+# Contributing to Playgrounds

-Thank you for your interest in contributing to Playground!
+Thank you for your interest in contributing to Playgrounds!
 This document provides guidelines and instructions for contributing.

 ## Development Setup